Abhi-1U/texor/readme.md

 2. Better Documentation as vignettes, man pages, articles, web-resource
 3. Bibliography aggregation.
 4. New GNU-sed like find and replace function in R to manage alien commands/environments.
+5. Automation orchestration function to make the process one seamless process.

 ![texor features](inst/examples/graphics/texor.svg)